apache/kvrocks/README.md

 For more informations, can see: [Kvrocks Wiki](https://github.com/KvrocksLabs/kvrocks/wiki)

-## Migration Tools
+## Tools
+* Export the Kvrocks monitor metrics, please use [kvrocks_exporter](https://github.com/KvrocksLabs/kvrocks_exporter)

-* migrate from redis to kvrocks, use [redis-migrate-tool](https://github.com/vipshop/redis-migrate-tool) which was developed by vipshop
+* Migrate from redis to kvrocks, use [redis-migrate-tool](https://github.com/vipshop/redis-migrate-tool) which was developed by vipshop
-* migrate from kvrocks to redis. use `kvrocks2redis` in build dir
+* Migrate from kvrocks to redis. use `kvrocks2redis` in build dir

 ## Performance